two of East Texas'

 House at 610 Washington, the museum and headquarters for the Harrison

 County Conservation Society.
-The New England-style salt box house was built in
+The New England-style salt box house

-was once the home of Texas publisher Robert W. Loughery,
+inn that was once the home of Texas publisher Robert W. Loughery,

 who became the U.S. consul to Acapulco, Mexico.
 The home was built

 of the State